LC-Linkous/tinySA_python/README.md

 * **Alias Functions:**
     * None
 * **CLI Wrapper Usage:**
-* **Notes:** The error return message is built into the device, but has not been exhuastively tested with this library.
+* **Notes:** The error return message is built into the device, but has not been exhaustively tested with this library.

 ### **selftest**
 * **Description:** performs one or all selftests.